-Over the past 28 days, libraries and archives from the New York Public Library to the Digital Library of Georgia have showcased African American history collections in celebration of Black History Month.
+Every February, libraries and archives across the United States from the New York Public Library to the Digital Library of Georgia showcase African American history collections in celebration of Black History Month.

 We have identified several sites that will help you find these institutions and collections.